During the last few years, we have witnessed the amazing revival of an almost 50-year-old management idea called “Objectives and Key Results” (OKR).

 - OKRs do not operate on a traditional annual rhythm, although a fixed quarterly cadence also has some issues, as discussed below.

-There are however other aspects with OKRs that, from a Beyond Budgeting perspective, are more problematic.
+There are however other aspects of OKRs that, from a Beyond Budgeting perspective, are more problematic.

 - The assumption that everything can and must be measured is an issue.
 The metric part of a Key Result is very much a KPI, even if that term isn’t used.
 We must never forget that the “I” in KPI stands for Indicator.
 They are indicating that we are moving in the right direction, but they are seldom telling us the full truth.
 They are not called KPT, “Key Performance Truth”.
 Albert Einstein nailed it with “Not everything that counts can be counted, and not everything that can be counted counts”.